 A small dendrobatid species (18-22 mm) with granular skin (Savage 2002).
-The typical color of the back and the upper arms is bright orange (Savage 2002).
+The typical color of the back and the upper arms is bright orange to red (Savage 2002).
 The belly, lower arms and the hind legs are green to blue-green (Savage 2002).
 Calling males have a black vocal pouch (Goodman 1971).
 In the area of Quepos, Costa Rica, this species has an olive-colored dorsum (Meyer 1996).

 According to van Wijngaarden and Bolaños (1992), the only sympatric congener of O. granulifera is Dendrobates auratus and the larger tadpoles of D. auratus have a denticle formula of 2(1)(2)/3 and two rows of smaller papillae, in contrast to those of O. granulifera, where the denticle formula is 1/1 and there is a single row of large papillae.
 Myers et al. (1995) also reported Oophaga pumilio to be in sympatry with O. granulifera.